MixinNetwork/tip/README.md

 ## Protocol Design

 TIP involves three independent parties to make the protocol work.
-A decentralized signer network authenticates signing requests from user, and throttle malicious attempts; A trusted account manager to serve user an identity seed, which typically authenticates user by email or phone verification code; The user who remembers a PIN and combines the identity seed from account manager, then make independent requests to enough signer network nodes, and finally derive their secret key.
+A decentralized signer network authenticates signing requests from user, and throttles malicious attempts; A trusted account manager serves user an identity seed, which typically authenticates user by email or phone verification code; The user who remembers a PIN and combines the identity seed from account manager, then makes independent requests to enough signer network nodes, and finally derives their secret key.

 ### Decentralized Network Setup